akka/akka/akka-docs/pending/serialization-scala.rst

 Serializer API using reflection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can also use the Serializer abstraction to serialize using reflection based serialization API of sjson.
+You can also use the Serializer abstraction to serialize using the reflection based serialization API of sjson.
 But we recommend using the type class based one, because reflection based serialization has limitations due to type erasure.
 Here's an example of reflection based serialization:

 .. code-block:: scala